pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 at either 12VDC or 24VDC.

-Two zero-volt SPDT relay output channels are provided for the connection of UP and DOWN actuators.
+Two zero-volt SPDT relay output channels are provided for the operation of external UP and DOWN actuators.
 The CO, NO and NC contacts of each relay are available to the installer and the NO circuit on each relay is snubber protected making it suitable for driving inductive loads.

-The module is configured through DIP switch settings and a range of LED outputs offer status information.
+Two DIP switch modules offer configuration and installation settings and a range of LED outputs offer status information.

 ## Physical design